Have you thought about what would happen:-

 A Lasting Power of Attorney

-The only alternative if someone loses the ability to manage their financial affairs without having a Power of Attorney is to apply to the Court of Protection in London to be appointed that person’s deputy.
+only option is for your family to apply to the Court of Protection in London to be appointed as a Deputy.

 If you would like any further information please do not hesitate to contact Lauren Gillespie or Laura Martin.